bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 - The best current pattern is not to replace a frontier model with a smaller one, but to **split labor**: the stronger model plans, arbitrates, and handles edge cases, while the smaller model handles bounded, repetitive, or easily verified work.
 - The strongest academic evidence supports four mature design families: **routing**, **cascaded escalation**, **generate-then-verify**, and **task-specific distillation**.
 These methods can materially reduce cost while preserving quality when deferral and verification are well designed.
 - For software engineering, the most robust pattern is **generate-then-verify**: let the small model explore the repo, draft patches or tests, and perform first-pass review; then gate acceptance with executable checks and selective frontier-model review.
-- Anthropic and OpenAI’s public implementation guidance converges on the same architecture: **smaller/faster subagents for bounded work**, stronger models for coordination and ambiguous reasoning, plus heavy use of caching and evaluation.
+- Anthropic and OpenAI's public implementation guidance converges on the same architecture: **smaller/faster subagents for bounded work**, stronger models for coordination and ambiguous reasoning, plus heavy use of caching and evaluation.
 - A practical system for GPT-5.4 / Claude Opus + one local 3090 should treat the local model as a specialist worker, not a general autonomous engineer.
 The best first specializations are repo exploration, context compression, diff summarization, test drafting, triage, and first-pass review.
 - The frontier of the field is shifting from task-level routing toward **step-level** and **token-level** collaboration, where the larger model intervenes only on difficult subproblems or verifies speculative work from the smaller model.